 Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network Out-of-Pocket Limit The maximum you pay per year for the Annual Deductible, Copayments or Coinsurance.
 Once you reach the Out-of-Pocket Limit, Benefits are payable at 100% of Allowed Amounts during the rest of that year.
-The Out-of-Pocket Limit applies to Covered Health Care Services under the Plan as indicated in this Schedule of Benefits , including Covered Health Care Services provided under the Outpatient Prescription Drug Plan .
-The Out-of-Pocket Limit for Network Benefits includes the amount you pay for both Network and Out-of-Network Benefits for outpatient prescription drug products provided under the Outpatient Prescription Drug Plan .
+The Out-of-Pocket Limit applies to Covered Health Care Services under the Plan as indicated in this Schedule of Benefits, including Covered Health Care Services provided under the Outpatient Prescription Drug Plan.
+The Out-of-Pocket Limit for Network Benefits includes the amount you pay for both Network and Out-of-Network Benefits for outpatient prescription drug products provided under the Outpatient Prescription Drug Plan.
+Allowed Amounts charged by both Network and out-of-Network Providers apply toward both the Network single and family coverage Out-of-Pocket Limit and the out-of-Network single and family coverage Out-of-Pocket Limit.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.
 The Out-of-Pocket Limit does not include any of the following and, once the Out-of-Pocket Limit has been reached, you still will be required to pay the following: Any charges for non-Covered Health Care Services.
 The amount you are required to pay if you do not provide pre-service notification as required.
 Charges that exceed Allowed Amounts or the Recognized Amount when applicable.
-Copayments or Coinsurance for any Covered Health Care Service shown in the Schedule of Benefits table that does not apply to the Out-of-Pocket Limit.
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Out-of-Pocket Limit. \$3,750 per Covered Person, not to exceed \$7,500 for all Covered Persons in a family.
-The Out-of-Pocket Limit includes the Annual Deductible. \$7,500 individual Out-of-Pocket Limit, per Covered Person, There is no Family Out-of-Pocket Limit that is applicable to Out-of-Network Covered Services.
+Copayments or Coinsurance for any Covered Health Care Service shown in the Schedule of Benefits table that does not apply to the Out-of-Pocket Limit. \$10,950 per Covered Person.
+There is no Family Out-of-Pocket Limit that is applicable to Network Covered Services.
+The Out-of-Pocket Limit includes the Annual Deductible. \$10,950 per Covered Person.
+There is no Family Out-of-Pocket Limit that is applicable to Out-of-Network Covered Services.
 The Out-of-Pocket Limit includes the Annual Deductible.

-Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network
+Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Out-of-Pocket Limit.